-20. No plant, machinery or vehicles shall traverse ripped subsoil or replaced topsoil, except in connection with agricultural operations unless otherwise agreed in writing by the Local Planning Authority.
+26. No plant, machinery or vehicles shall traverse ripped subsoil or replaced topsoil, except in connection with agricultural operations unless otherwise agreed in writing by the Local Planning Authority.

 Reason: To ensure that soils and restoration material are handled in such a way as to minimise compaction and damage to the soil structure in order to achieve the best possible standard of restoration.

-21. An aftercare scheme requiring such steps as may be necessary to bring the land to the required standard for use for agriculture shall be submitted in principle for the approval of the Local Planning Authority not later than 3 months of the implementation of this permission.
+27. Unless otherwise agreed in writing by the Mineral Planning Authority, an aftercare scheme requiring such steps as may be necessary to bring the land to the required standard for use for agriculture shall be submitted in principle for the approval of the Local Planning Authority not later than 3 months of the implementation of this permission.
 The submitted after-care scheme shall cover a five year period and shall specify the steps to be taken and the periods during which they are to be taken and contain a provision for an annual meeting with officers of the Local Planning Authority and any relevant consultee.
 Drainage will be required unless otherwise agreed in writing by the Local Planning Authority.
-This approved scheme shall be implemented upon completion of restoration and maintained for a period of 5 years following restoration.
+This approved scheme shall be implemented within 6 months of completion of restoration and maintained for a period of 5 years following restoration.
 (N.B.
 See accompanying Note.1)